A LOW-TECH 3-DAY EXPERIENCE

-Challenging times call for creative solutions.
-With global limits on gatherings of all sizes and many regions in full lockdown, normal Easter celebrations have become all but impossible.
-Graves to Gardens was born in response to the cancellation of our own local Easter gatherings here in New Zealand and we’re excited to offer this as a free gift to anyone who would like to journey with us into new territory.
+Graves to Gardens was born last year in response to the cancellation of our own local Easter gatherings here in New Zealand and we’re excited to offer these practices once again as a free gift to anyone who would like to explore some new and interesting territory with us.

-While we absolutely love all of the inspiring livestreams happening out there we wanted to create an offline, low-tech, all-ages project, designed to help households celebrate Easter together...in person.
-Our greatest desire through this is that God would inspire and reawaken the Spirit of Hope within each of us as we lean into Him during this challenging season.
+With this project we set out to help you cultivate an offline, low-tech, all-ages, weekend experience that helps your household or group of friends celebrate Easter together...in person.
+Our greatest desire through this is that God would inspire and re-awaken the Spirit of Hope within you as you lean into Him during this ongoing season of challenge and change.
 Join with us and many others around the planet as we dive into the story of Christ's death, burial and resurrection and celebrate the ever-expanding Kingdom of God within and around us.

 Start by downloading the handy “Graves to Gardens: Get Started” guide, pull your crew together and dive in.